Female to Male (FTM) Top Surgery

 Female to Male Top Surgery Overview

 At Richmond Aesthetic Surgery, we are proud to help patients as they transition into the gender with which they most identify.
-Our board-certified plastic surgeon, Dr. Neil Zemmel, are experienced in performing female to male top surgery, which is intended to reduce the female breast to create a more masculine chest appearance.
+Our board-certified plastic surgeon, Dr. Neil Zemmel, and his team are experienced in performing female to male top surgery, which is intended to reduce the female breast to create a more masculine chest appearance.
 Transgender patients can trust that when they seek Dr. Zemmel for their sex reassignment, they are receiving the most compassionate, supportive care possible.

 Our goal is to help you feel comfortable throughout your transition and listen closely to your aesthetic goals to provide you with the life-changing transformation you desire.
 With his extensive training and surgical expertise, our surgeon will work with you to determine the best treatment plan for your unique needs.

 Our team will educate you on what to expect throughout the process of your female to male (FTM) transgender breast surgery.
 During your consultation, Dr. Zemmel will talk with you in detail about what you hope to achieve through surgery.
 This along with a review of your medical history and physical needs will allow Dr. Zemmel to determine what is necessary to help you obtain your goal results.

 FTM top surgery procedures typically entail a breast reduction and often liposuction, as well, for further fat removal.
 The best technique for each patient – and extent of their procedure – will depend on the amount of breast tissue present.
 Once the fatty tissue has been removed, excess skin is excised and the area is tightened for a more toned chest appearance.
 If a large amount of breast tissue is removed, the nipple and areola may need to be relocated to a higher position.
 More details about your incision options can be found below.